Tirth Trivedi

 Operational metrics were simplified and automated into clear, repeatable views focused on daily execution, accuracy, flow, and exceptions.
 Rather than adding reporting workload, dashboards were designed to support decisions at the point of work, giving managers and teams shared visibility without pulling focus away from the operation.

-Shared visibility reduced guesswork and reactive escalation.
-Teams aligned faster, managers spent more time enabling execution, and operational control improved without adding complexity.
+Shared visibility replaced guesswork.
+Teams aligned faster, managers enabled instead of escalated, and control improved — without adding complexity.

 I use tools to support clear decision-making and enable teams — not to add complexity